 Visit one of the mosque

-There are several impressive mosques in Fes; unfortunately, a non-Muslim is not allowed to enter the mosque.
+There are several impressive mosques in Fes; unfortunately, a non-Muslim is not allowed to go inside.
 I’m a bit disappointed, as non-muslim, we’re able to visit the biggest mosque in the world in Abu Dhabi.
-But in Fes, you can only take a look into the courtyards of the mosque.
+But in Fes, you can only see the courtyards.

 Visit one of the local craft

 The city is known for its typical crafts, such as the leather, carpet, mosaic and ceramics.
 Fes produced in large numbers using traditional methods, and it is interesting to see how things process from here.
 Such as visiting a tannery, you have to know how the leather processing in Fez.
 It is a defying spot to see, but you must be able to withstand the smelly odor.

 The skins soak for two to three days in numerous stone vessels filled in with corrosive mixture that helps remove excess fat, meat, and hair that remain sturdy.
 Afterward, preparing the leather for paints.
 The leather soaks for another set of barrels that contains ammonia mixture of water, pigeon stern, and cow urine.
 It also acts as a softening agent that allows the skins to become malleable so that they can absorb the dye.
 The tanner’s kneaded the surface three hours to reach the desired softness with their bare feet.